stakater/multiple-ingress-controllers/README.md

 ## Context
 How to run multiple nginx ingress controllers in same k8s cluster on AWS?
 How to expose some apps to whole world and some services to some specific ip's only?
+We usually want to expose the tools e.g. Jenkins, Nexus, etc. to the team only; and whereas we want to expose the app to the whole world.

 ## Problem Statement